 If you don’t practice the movements you are going to test yourself with then you are never going to achieve the strength you’re seeking.
 This consistent practice will also allow you to dial in your specific movement patterns which will ultimately help you lift more weight in a safer manner.

 This practice will help you determine if you should be high-bar or low-bar back squatting, using a narrow, wide, or neutral stance, and also how and where to grip the bar.

-You body is a pretty resilient organism and it survives by having a number of built-in “safeguards” to ensure you don’t hurt yourself.
+Your body is a pretty resilient organism and it survives by having a number of built-in “safeguards” to ensure you don’t hurt yourself.

-If your tendons aren’t strong enough to transfer the force your muscles are making in order to move your bones through the required range of motion than a little thing called the golgi tendon organ is going to send a signal to your brain to shut down your force production.
+If your tendons aren’t strong enough to transfer the force your muscles are making in order to move your bones through the required range of motion than a little thing called the Golgi tendon organ is going to send a signal to your brain to shut down your force production.